Open menu

 Leadership Information for LAFP Members

 LAFP policies and principles are determined by its members.
 Members of the General Assembly include any active LAFP member and one medical student and one resident elected for a term of one year to serve as delegates, all of whom must be members in good standing.
 The General Assembly meets annually and has the responsibility to establish organizational policies and principles, which are carried out between annual meetings by the Board of Directors and committees.
 The General Assembly elects the Board, which in turn appoints committee members.
-The Board and committees operate to further the mission of the LAFP: promote and support Louisiana's family physicians in providing excellent health care and to provide its members with continuing medical education opportunities.
+The Board and committees operate to further the mission of the LAFP to promote and support Louisiana's family physicians in providing excellent health care, service and leadership.

 How does one get involved in General Assembly?